 We prefer to receive pitches rather than submitted texts.

 - Features should be under 2,500 words.
 Note that, depending on the topic, being concise and staying within 2,000 words tends to be beneficial for a lot of analytical pieces

 - Opinion pieces should be under 1,500 words.
 Once again, staying below that limit and being concise will, more often than not, help you emphasise your point

 We want to build a constructive, compassionate and critical public sphere.
 Contact lead editor Tom Rowley here to discuss your ideas.

-We are currently funded by Open Society Foundations, The Joffe Charitable Trust and Fritt Ord Foundation.
 For more details on openDemocracy's funding, please see our About page.